Mali entry requirements for Australia passport holders

 May be checked

-Australian passport holders need a visa to enter Mali in 2026.
-You must arrange this before you travel — there are no visa-on-arrival options for Australians.
-Plan ahead, as processing can take several weeks.
+Australian passport holders need a visa to enter Mali for any purpose, including tourism.
+You must arrange this before you travel — there's no visa-on-arrival option for Australians.
+Plan ahead and apply through the Malian embassy or consulate, as processing can take several weeks.

 Entry requirements